AlexanderHSP/HSP-Project-Supplementary-Material/README.md

 [SPAdes](https://github.com/ablab/spades#sec1.2) assembles the metagenomic samples.

 ### 02.index.pbs
-Concatenate.py (included in Vamb) was used to joins the input contigs to a single FASTA file.
+Concatenate.py (included in Vamb) was used to join the input contigs to a single FASTA file.
 Moreover, [minimap2](https://github.com/lh3/minimap2) index will be prepared.

 ### 03.map.pbs
 This script will map each of the read files back to the FASTA file with minimap2.